mattneary1/fallingBallGame/README.md

 # fallingBallGame

-A falling ball game where the goal is to see how long you can last.
+A falling ball game where the goal is to see how long the player can last.
-The score is calculated based on the number of levels you navigate without reaching the top of the game board.
+The score is calculated based on the number of levels navigated without reaching the top of the game board.